Thinking strategically about connectedness in communication and learning using the Mediated Interaction Framework

-The setting: a workforce-learning conference where I was speaking.
+The setting: a workforce-learning conference where I was speaking a few years ago.
 Sitting down at a table, a gal saw the “presenter” tag on my badge and asked what I was speaking about (which was thinking strategically in designing virtual classrooms into an overall learning ecosystem).

 Her quick reply: “Oh, good.
 I know one session I don’t need to go to.”

 I inquired as to why.

 It turns out that she worked for a global footwear brand (of swooshy persuasion), and she told me that the mandate from on high was to move all training to on-demand media.
 I clarified, “All of it?
 No synchronous, instructor-led training of any sort, online or onsite?”
 Nope.

 As you might imagine, I asked additional clarification questions.
 Their simple (simplistic) reason — a reason you see illuminated in the framework – came down reach and cost (the far right).
 In their case this like would have been evaluated as “lowest cost per unit of knowledge delivered.”